Dodgers vs. Cardinals Player Props Betting Odds

 Freeman Stats

-- Freeman has collected 55 hits with 14 doubles, seven home runs and 22 walks.
-He has driven in 23 runs with six stolen bases.
+- Freeman has 57 hits with 14 doubles, a triple, eight home runs, 22 walks and 27 RBI.
+He's also stolen six bases.

-- Freeman has picked up at least one hit in seven games in a row.
-In his last 10 games he is batting .325 with four doubles, two home runs, five walks and nine RBI.
+- Freeman will look for his ninth straight game with a hit in this matchup.
+In his last 10 outings he is batting .375 with four doubles, a triple, three home runs, five walks and 13 RBI.

 Freeman Recent Games